Chirag-ahir/JAVA-All-Basic/README.md

 >Method Overriding: If a child class has a same method as declared in a parant class, it is known as Method Overriding.

 What is Method hiding ?<br>
 if a subclass defines a static method with the same signature as a static method in the super class, in such a case, the method in the subclass hides the one in the superclass.
-The mechanism is known as method hiding.
+The mechanism is known as method hiding. in such case method in subclass will be executed.

  What is the difference between Method hiding and Overriding ?<br>
  In Method Overriding child class can access parent class method implementation.
 In case of Method Hiding parent class method implementation cannot be accessed through child class reference.